 We believe in an approach based on accessible quality, in which incentives are aligned and the right people in the organization–people on product teams who are evaluated based on product outcomes–are empowered to own QA.

 That empowerment starts with democratizing access to the power and speed of test automation with no-code solutions like Rainforest QA.
-(You can sign up for a 14-day free trial.)
+(Talk to us about setting up a Rainforest plan that fits your needs.)
 When anyone can quickly and easily create, update, and run automated tests and triage test results, people with the right product insights can make the best trade-offs between speed of product development and test coverage.
 Developers can push code as often as they want, and customers enjoy the optimal product experience according to their best advocates within the company.